IU-PR/Capstone_project/content/docs/Groups/Jurnalik.md

  - [Instagram* Graph API](https://developers.facebook.com/docs/instagram-api) (need VPN in Russia)

 ### Mentorship Support
 We're finding mentors for most departments.
 We believe that mentors would direct our workflow in right direction and would help us during the development.
-Frontend department found Flutter mentor [Gleg Osotov](https://t.me/glebosotov) who develop Flutter mobile apps for 4 years.
-Also, we've finding DevOps mentor, but unfortunately we are still in progress of finding.
+Frontend department found Flutter mentor [Gleg Osotov](https://t.me/glebosotov) who has been developing Flutter mobile apps for 4 years.
+Also, we're planning to find DevOps mentor, but unfortunately we are still in progress of finding.

-Написать про "почему" и рассказать про привлечение TalklNow как соц. сети
+It seems to us that having a mentor in our project will significantly improve the quality of the final product, since we will involve people with development experience, perhaps even those who have entered a large market, for example, TalkNow.
+Such supervision will help us improve or touch on those technical and business aspects that are unfamiliar or difficult for us.

+Since our product is a social network (a resource that aggregates information from the user's social networks), it is important for us to have a mentor experienced in the development of social networks.
+Therefore, we plan to contact the TalkNow developers for mentorship, advice, and an experienced outsider's perspective.

 ### Identifying Knowledge Gaps
-Whole week we were discussing solutions and possible problems of development our app.
-We've understand that our current knowledge could not cover all the requirements for a complete application development.
+Whole week we were discussing solutions and possible problems of our app development.
+We've understood that our current knowledge could not cover all the requirements for a complete application development.
 But also we've enough knowledge to define directions that we need to learn.
 That's not problem, that another task (auf).

-Copyright Department need to find way to train model for classification and comparison.
-Developers knows classification and comparison, but NLP is new sphere for them.
+Copyright Department needs to find a way to train model for classification and comparison.
+Developers know classification and comparison, but NLP is new sphere for them.
 On this week we've already found solutions.
 Now department is testing them.

 DevOps Department is at the beginning of learning DevOps practices.
-We're hope that this project could help learning k8s, docker and monitor tools deeply.
+We hope that this project could help learning k8s, docker and monitor tools deeply.

-Frontend Department already knew much, but it
+Frontend Department already knew much, and now continues learning deeper.

 Backend Department have mush knowledge about Backend practises.
 But we would actively practise gRPC for container communication, so we need to research some info for that.
 ### Engaging with the Tech Community
-Now we're finding new some experts, sharing our idea with community and collecting feedback.
-Unfortunately, we've not engage experts into critical tech stack problems.
+Now we're finding new experts, sharing our idea with community and collecting feedback.
+Unfortunately, we've not engaged experts into critical tech stack problems.
 But we're planning to do so.
 ### Learning Objectives
-All objectives for each Department are written in the section before last.
+All objectives for each Department are written in the section before previous one.
-We're all open to get new experience in development such app.
+We're all open to get new experience in the development of such app.
 We would use books, articles, courses and mentors for achieving our goals.

 ### Sharing Knowledge with Peers
 We have two meeting per week (Wednesday and Sunday).
-All departments meet together, drink tea and discussing problems.
+All departments meet together in a friendly atmosphere discussing problems, solutions and offers.
 In spite of different spheres of departments, we're offering ideas and solutions for possible problems for all departments.
 Also, we can share and ask question to developer from another group.
 Also we've Telegram Chat with topics for each Department.
 ### Leveraging AI during Development
 On this step, all departments do not have need to use AI for boosting our knowledge.
-But we could use some AI tools for construct learning plan or generating some textures for design.
+But we could use some AI tools for constructing learning plan or generating some textures for design.

 ### Tech Stack and Team Allocation
 Most departments conclude two developers except DevOps.